eviltester/MobileSloganizer/README.md

 https://build.phonegap.com/apps/2667263

+# 20170615

-First version was built from a zip file.
+- First version was built from a zip file on build.phonegap.com
+- Based on https://stackoverflow.com/questions/16989933/what-parts-of-cordova-cli-generated-projects-can-be-safely-versioned-in-source-c I have only added www and config to github.